frederic-perez/AmE-dictionary/data/dictionary.md

 __wishbone__
 __wishful thinking__ _n_ :two: Thinking in which what one wishes were the case is believed to be real or likely to become real.
 __wishing well__ _n_ _A well or pool of water supposed to grant the wish of one who tosses a coin into it._ :es: pozo de los deseos
-__wishy-washy__ _adj_ :two: __1__ informal Irresolute, indecisive, or wavering. _Right now is not the time to be wishy-washy about this.
+__wishy-washy__ _adj_ :three: __1__ _informal_ Irresolute, indecisive, or wavering. _Right now is not the time to be wishy-washy about this.
 We need to act, and now!
 Martha always gets so wishy-washy when I ask her to make a decision about the project._ __2__ _informal_ Spineless, weak-willed, or ineffectual; lacking courage, resilience, or strength of character. _He always talks big when we’re on our own, but he turns into a wishy-washy wimp whenever the boss calls him up on something.
 The senator was elected for his strength and determination, but he’s proven to be very wishy-washy in office._ __3__ _informal_ Weak, watery, or thin. _I don’t know why you drink this wishy-washy beer.
 Why not get something with a bit more kick to it, something you can actually taste?_
 __wisk__ _v_
 __wisp__ _n_ :eight::hammer: (wisps) _A wisp of dust._ _Wisps of her hair had fallen loose from her barrette._ _Wisps of rain._ _A wisp of a mustache._
 __wispy__ _adj_ :four::hammer: _Wispy hair._